 Patient education is crucial in the management of multiple myeloma.
 Patients should be given information on what multiple myeloma is and how it affects the body.
 They should also know the causes of multiple myeloma and what are the treatment options.
 They should also be made aware of the adverse effects of the drugs used in the management of multiple myeloma.

 Treatment of multiple myeloma often requires an interprofessional approach:

-- Nephrology consultation in cases of severe renal compromise requiring dialysis
+- Nephrology consultation in cases of a severe renal compromise requiring dialysis.